confluentinc/event-streaming-patterns/docs/event-stream/partitioned-placement.md

 Although it might seem tempting just to create topics with a large number of partitions, there are tradeoffs to increasing the number of partitions.
 Be sure to choose the partition count carefully based on the throughput of [Event Sources](../event-source/event-source.md) (e.g., producers in Kafka, including connectors), [Event Processors](../event-processing/event-processor.md) (e.g., ksqlDB, Kafka Streams applications), and [Event Sinks](../event-sink/event-sink.md) (e.g., consumers in Kafka, including connectors), and to benchmark performance in the environment.
 Also take into consideration the design of data patterns and key assignments so that events are distributed as evenly as possible across the stream partitions.
-This will prevent certain topic partitions from getting overloaded relative to other topic partitions.
+This will prevent certain stream partitions from getting overloaded relative to other stream partitions.
+See [Streams and Tables in Apache Kafka: Elasticity, Fault Tolerance, and Other Advanced Concepts](https://www.confluent.io/blog/kafka-streams-tables-part-4-elasticity-fault-tolerance-advanced-concepts/) for further details on understanding and dealing with partition skew.

 ## References
 * [Review our guidelines](https://www.confluent.io/blog/how-choose-number-topics-partitions-kafka-cluster) for how to choose the number of partitions.